 CFICE’s Community Environmental Sustainability Hub

-The Community Environmental Sustainability (CES) hub funded community-driven community-campus demonstration projects focused on increasing community environmental sustainability.
+The Community Environmental Sustainability (CES) hub funded community-driven community-campus demonstration projects.

 - Increasing community environmental sustainability